Creamy Mashed Carrots with potatoes, browned butter, toasted pecans and a whisper of nutmeg – a delicious addition to your holiday table.

-All together this takes about 30 minutes from start to finish and can be made 1-2 days ahead and reheated for your special meal.
+All together this takes about 35 minutes from start to finish and can be made 1-2 days ahead and reheated for your special meal.
 Although, I must say it will be very hard to muster up the will power not eat this right away.
-Terribly, terribly, delicious!

-Once the potatoes and carrots are mashed and mixed with the other ingredients, place them in a serving dish and with the back of a spoon create a little well for the toasted pecans and brown butter to sit in.
+Once the potatoes and carrots are mashed and mixed with the other ingredients, place them in a serving dish or baking dish, and with the back of a spoon create a little well for the toasted pecans and brown butter to sit in.

-If making this ahead, make sure to bring this to room temp before baking for faster and more even reheating.
+If making the Creamy Mashed Carrots ahead, make sure to bring them to room temp before baking for faster and more even reheating.

-Dreamy Carrot Mashed Potatoes with toasted, brown butter pecans and a whisper of nutmeg – a delicious addition to your holiday table.
+Creamy Mashed Carrots with brown butter, toasted pecans and a whisper of nutmeg – a delicious addition to your holiday table.